 The train traveled 3,757 kilometers.
 It climbed from close to sea level at Beijing to just over 4,500 meters, the highest point, at Nagchu.

 At the station exit a guard collected my passport and another one escorted me to a nearby building where my travel permit was reviewed and verified for the second or third time on the trip.
 After that brief check, I was free to leave and meet the agent from Tibet Vista who transported me to my hotel.

-I’m very glad I took this trip even though I was also glad to get off.
+I’m very glad I took this trip even though I was also very glad to get off the train.
 The soft sleeper compartment provided as much comfort and privacy as is available to four strangers in a small space over an extended period.
 Bathrooms were the most objectionable part of the experience.

 I saw no other westerners on the train, and I was a novelty as the only Black person.
 The staff and other passengers treated me well even with trade tensions running high.
 The language barrier was a challenge at times but one that could be overcome.
 Although I was unsure of our location most of the time, it was always a treat to watch the scenery pass and wonder what was coming next.